"A light wind swept over the corn, and all nature laughed in the sunshine." - Anne Bronte

 When my sister and I were children, our family would sometimes load up the station wagon and drive up to the Carolinas to visit our dad's side of the family.
 Each person there brings to mind different fond memories, and some of them, of course, are food-related.

 I've written before about Uncle Jessie, for example, and his love for peaches and cream in a bowl with a little sprinkle of sugar, a delicacy to our young lips when we visited him in Laurinburg, N.C.
+And sometimes he'd be decadent and even add some banana slices to the mix, the perfect partner for the juicy peaches swimming in the sweet, cold liquid.

 When we arrived at the home of Aunt Inez, I distinctly remember fields right beside her house; I believe they were corn fields.
 I was small at the time, so whatever crop it was felt very tall to me.
 Like I could get lost in it.
 Or like some creature could come out from between the rows of corn, and get me!
 I don’t remember whether Aunt Inez cooked for us while we were there, but I do remember those cornfields, and how amazing it was for this little beach girl to see them up close.
+Dad would pull an ear of corn and show me what it looked like as he peeled back the husk and the silks to show me the perfectly symmetrical rows of shiny corn, and, sometimes, a fat worm, inside, too.

 Summertime corn salad